 We represent farmers, consumers and members of the food production industry.
-We are currently protesting the Trade Bill which fails to protect British animal welfare and environmental standards for imports.
-Without these standards being written into primary legislation, we will see the UK market flooded with cheap, low-quality food which will destroy Britain’s farming industry.
+We are currently protesting the Australian trade deal which fails to protect British animal welfare and environmental standards for imports.

 Westminster Tractor Rally